nitish906/Ecommerce_WebApplication/README.md

 # Ecommerce_WebApplication
+- REST API for Ecommerce_WebApplication is an WebApplication which Buy any kinds of Product with Payment Method Support.
+- User can also check today, last week, last months and last few montsh as Jan - dec sales and sort the Product According to price and categories.

 # ER Diagram
 The following Diagram depicts the flow of our Entity Relation Diagram to simplify the work flow.